kosch104/CS2-ExtraNetworksAndAreas/README.md

 - Translations
 - Outside Connections
 - Feel free to suggest more features!

-> [!WARNING]
-> Please be careful using invisible roads and spaces.
-There have been issues reported in the past where invisible roads caused game crashes or corrupt savegames.
-Make sure to enable autosave and save your game often.

 ## Acknowledgment
 Many people helped me in the creation of this mod.
 Especially I would like to thank